My second child hit me almost as hard as my first but in a completely different way.

 The first baby, I tried to handle things on my own.
 I ran into the wall every Friday night.
 Exhausted, burned-out, and in need of sleep on Saturday.
 Sunday would be the evening out day, and I would find myself behind before Monday even started.
 Rinse and repeat.

-To men and those of you who do not have blessings of your own, these seem like a repetition- but they are not.
+To men and those of you who do not have blessings of your own, the words exhausted, burned-out, and in need of sleep seem like a repetition- but they are not.
+Each term describes a different weight I felt.
 I never realized just how many levels of exhaustion there were and how it actually doesn’t kill you.
 If you let it, It just makes a mess of everything else.
 And I let it run me down.

 My point isn’t that motherhood is awful.
 My point is motherhood is impossible by yourself.
 Every mother I think learns at some point.